mojo-lxb/git-course/README.md

 # git-course
 ## Initialise
 remote to local: `git clone`
 local to remote: `git init` and `git push` <br>

 ## Workflow
 1. Gather of modified files : `git add -all`
 2. Name the group of modification : `git comit -"your message         description"`
 3. Send to th cloud/remote repository: `git push` Don't forget the `git status`to keep track of the current state.

 4. retreive modification from the remote repository: `git pull` Don't forget the `git status`to keep track of the current state.

+## Branching
+We use dev branch to work with other developers without break the "main" code.
+`git checkout -b dev`